JohnnyKingsman/node.js-project/presentation.md

 ## Setting Up Dev Environments

 We have a few options for our development servers where we run different versions of Lime.
+To connect to each of these servers

 1. Dev1
+To connect to
 2. Dev2
 3. Dev3